Support and activities for young people

 We've reduced what we spend on youth services by around £400,000.
 This is about 25% of what we spent in the 2015/16 financial year.
 This means we're having to make some big changes to the service.

-We'll keep you up to date on our web pages and through our Brighton & Hove Youth facebook page
+We'll also keep you up to date through our Brighton & Hove Youth facebook page

 Brighton & Hove Youth Service